History of Norsk Data: Market orientation

 An important contract was signed in the aftermath of Norway, Denmark, the Netherlands and Belgium ordering the F-16 Fighting Falcon fighter jets.
 The Americans were obliged to use subcontractors from these countries in areas where they were competitive.
 Norsk Data put its eye on the simulator, as only two other manufacturers, Interdata and Systems Engineering Laboratories, had previously built similar systems.
 Norsk Data originally cooperated with the small simulator manufacturer Hydrosystems, but this spurred Singer Link, the world's largest manufacturer, to investigate ND's systems.
-In the end, three of four simulator contenders bid with ND-based systems and the contract was awarded Singer Link.
+In the end, three of four simulator contenders bid with ND-based systems, combining Nord-50 and Nord-10/S machines, and the contract was awarded to Singer Link.

 Tandberg

 1975 saw the creation of a new government plan to consolidate the Norwegian information technology industry into three companies: Tandberg, Elektrisk Bureau and Kongsberg, which would become the "cornerstone companies".
 The plan was launched by Hauge, who started negotiations of purchasing Mikkelsen's shares in both Norcontrol and Norsk Data.
 He chose to sell Norcontrol to Kongsberg, but would not sell Norsk Data.
 The government continued to press the issue and promised a large grant to the industry if it merged, but Norsk Data stood on its rejection.

 By December 1978, one of the cornerstones, Tandberg, filed for bankruptcy.
-The company was split up and Norsk Data became one of the shareholders, although the computer division, Tandberg Data, was spun off.
+The company was split up and Norsk Data became one of the shareholders, although the computer division, Tandberg Data, was separated out from the main company and bailed out by Siemens and the Norwegian state.
+Siemens had been a major customer of Tandberg computer equipment and featured one Tandberg model in its office computing range.

 In April 1979 Norsk Data agreed to take over Tandberg's training materials' division and its facilities at Skullerud in Oslo, which would give ample space for expansion.
 However, Parliament decided in May that they wanted Tandberg to continue operations in the same scale, and offered a NOK 105-million subsidy and a large discount in the Skullerud facility to Norsk Data if they took over all of Tandberg.
 ND accepted the deal and paid NOK 12 million for 92 percent of the company, the last part being owned by the Industrial Development Corporation of Norway.
 Tandberg saw a NOK 13-million loss of a NOK 130 million revenue in 1979, which were consolidated into Norsk Data's accounts.
 Not until a February 1980 deal with Mobil secured a NOK 25-million advance did the company stop being a burden.